plantemoran-ai-engineering/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "🚀 Feature request"
+name: '🚀 Feature request'
 about: Suggest a new feature / enhancement for this project
-title: "[Feature]: <enter title here>"
+title: '[Feature]: <enter title here>'
-labels: ["enhancement", "needs triage :exclamation:"]
+labels: ['enhancement', 'needs triage :exclamation:']
-assignees: ""
+assignees: ''
 ---

 **What problem are you trying to solve?**